Paranasal Sinus Tumors

 Causes of paranasal sinus tumors

-These are possible causes of paranasal sinus tumors:
+Not all paranasal sinus tumors have known causes, but these are possible causes of paranasal sinus tumors:

 Exposure to industrial chemicals

-Being infected with the human papillomavirus
+Being infected with the human papillomavirus (HPV)

 Exposure to wood, leather, flour, textile, nickel, or chromium dust